🗽 New York Eviction Notice Laws

 Complete Landlord Guide to New York’s Complex Eviction Requirements

-The Housing Stability and Tenant Protection Act of 2019 (HSTPA) dramatically transformed New York eviction law, extending notice periods, expanding tenant protections, and modifying rent stabilization rules.
-Combined with local laws in NYC and other municipalities โ including statewide Good Cause Eviction protections โ New York landlords face some of the most complex eviction requirements in the country.
-This comprehensive guide covers all requirements for both upstate New York and New York City properties.
+The Housing Stability and Tenant Protection Act of 2019 (HSTPA) dramatically transformed New York eviction law, extending notice periods and expanding tenant protections.
+Combined with local laws in NYC — including statewide Good Cause Eviction protections — New York landlords face some of the most complex eviction requirements in the country.
+This guide covers all requirements for both upstate New York and NYC.

 14-Day Rent Demand Notice

 Before filing a nonpayment proceeding, New York landlords must serve a written rent demand giving the tenant at least 14 days to pay.
-This was extended from 3 days by HSTPA in 2019.
-The rent demand is a prerequisite to filing โ without it, your nonpayment case will be dismissed.
+Extended from 3 days by HSTPA in 2019.
+The rent demand is a prerequisite to filing — without it, your nonpayment case will be dismissed.

-- โ Must demand payment of a specific rent amount
+- ✅ Must demand a specific rent amount

-Prior to HSTPA (June 2019), New York only required a 3-day rent demand.
 Many landlords are still using outdated 3-day forms.
-Using a 3-day notice instead of the required 14-day notice will result in immediate dismissal of your nonpayment case.
+Using a 3-day notice will result in immediate dismissal.
 Always verify your forms comply with current law before serving.

 Notice to Cure (Lease Violation)

-When a tenant violates lease terms that can be corrected, New York landlords must first serve a notice to cure before proceeding with eviction.
-This notice gives the tenant an opportunity to fix the violation within a reasonable time.
-The cure period depends on the nature of the violation and the lease, but courts generally require at least 10 days for most curable violations.
+When a tenant violates lease terms that can be corrected, landlords must first serve a notice to cure before proceeding.
+The cure period depends on the violation and lease, but courts generally require at least 10 days for most curable violations.

-- โ Must explain how tenant can cure the violation
+- ✅ Must explain how tenant can cure

-- โ Must give reasonable time to cure (typically 10+ days)
+- ✅ Must give reasonable time to cure (10+ days)

 Notice of Termination (30/60/90 Day)

 HSTPA created statewide notice requirements for lease terminations and non-renewals.
-The required notice period depends on how long the tenant has occupied the unit or the length of the lease term.
-This applies to most residential tenancies throughout New York State, not just NYC.
+Applies throughout all of New York State, not just NYC.

-๐ Get Free NY 30-Day Notice Form ๐ Get Free NY 90-Day Notice FormUnlike some New York tenant protections that apply only to NYC, the 30/60/90 day notice requirements under RPL ยง 226-c apply throughout New York State.
-Upstate landlords must comply with these extended notice periods just like NYC landlords.
+The 30/60/90-day notice requirements under RPL § 226-c apply throughout New York State.
+Upstate landlords must comply just like NYC landlords.

 Unconditional Notice to Quit

-For serious violations that cannot be cured, or after a tenant fails to cure a curable violation, landlords may serve an unconditional notice to quit.
-This demands the tenant vacate by a specified date with no opportunity to remedy the situation.
+For serious violations that cannot be cured, or after a tenant fails to cure, landlords may serve an unconditional notice to quit.

-New York has enacted statewide good cause eviction protections that limit when landlords can evict or non-renew tenants in certain buildings.
+New York has enacted statewide good cause eviction protections that limit when landlords can evict or non-renew in certain buildings.
 Check whether your property is covered before serving termination notices.
-Covered landlords must demonstrate “good cause” for eviction.

-The Housing Stability and Tenant Protection Act of 2019 (HSTPA), signed into law on June 14, 2019, represented the most significant overhaul of New York landlord-tenant law in decades.
-The legislation dramatically expanded tenant protections, modified rent stabilization rules, and changed eviction procedures throughout the state.
+The Housing Stability and Tenant Protection Act of 2019 (HSTPA), signed June 14, 2019, was the most significant overhaul of New York landlord-tenant law in decades.
+It dramatically expanded tenant protections, modified rent stabilization rules, and changed eviction procedures statewide.

 | Requirement | Before HSTPA | After HSTPA (Current) |